ibm-cloud-docs/power-iaas/set-full-linux.md

         Example: Run the `ip route` command and add the CIDR subnet IP address 1.5.3.9/24 through the private gateway IP address 5.9.7.1.

-    If your VM is restarted, these IP routes are removed and the IP routes must be added again.
+    If your VM is restarted, these IP routes are removed and so must be added again.
     {: note}

 ### Step 4: Configuring a proxy instance